keichan34/piglatinja/readme.txt

 Also gives you an idea of what happens when a long string may break the layout of your theme / plugin.

 Based on [Pig Latin](http://wordpress.org/plugins/piglatin/)

+== License ==

+Pig Latin Ja
+Copyright (C) 2013 Keitaroh Kobayashi

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==